 The Bear: Season 2

-The second season swaps adrenaline for architecture, and the result is the best single stretch of American TV in the streaming era.
+The second season swaps adrenaline for architecture, and the result is the best single stretch of American TV in the modern TV era.

 Christopher Storer